 Being dead gives Ernesto plenty of time to think.
 He thinks about his wife, taken from him too soon by illness.
 He thinks about his daughter, the victim of a drunk driver.
 He thinks about his death as he watches his body slowly decompose.

 The meth head ex-con living in the Everglades.
 The judge enjoying retirement on the Gulf Coast.
 The son of a Colombian drug kingpin partying in South Beach.
 These men care nothing for the pain they’ve caused.
 But they’ll soon know what it is to feel pain.

 Set against the sweltering bug-infested backdrop of South Florida, Florida Gothic weaves a darkly unnerving and visceral tale of sex, drugs, crime and vengeance.

-The debut novella in The “Gothic” Series from Mitzi Szereto.
+Book 1 in The “Gothic” Series from Mitzi Szereto